What is a Physician Owned Hospital?

-A physician owned hospital is a hospital owned and operated by physicians.
+A physician-owned hospital is a hospital-owned and operated by physicians.
 Generally, it is a group of physicians that own the hospital and regulate its operation.
 They have the final say in the staffing and the overall function of the hospital.
-Did you know that Treasure Valley Hospital is a physician owned hospital?
-Many larger cities have hospital systems that own several hospitals but are encumbered by red tape, and frankly, many paid staff members that are not necessarily vital.
+Did you know that Treasure Valley Hospital is a physician-owned hospital?
+Many larger cities have hospital systems that own several hospitals but are encumbered by red tape, and frankly, many paid staff members are not necessarily vital.

 Physician run hospitals can take more time with patients and not worry about how much time is being spent with each patient.
 Doctors understand that most patient visits to hospitals are not resolved in 15 minutes or less.
 Listening to the patient's complaints, a physical exam, and, at times, the concerns of family, are vital to a diagnosis.